 We had arrived back on the mainland at around midday, then had a few quick errands to run before we could get moving.
 Needless to say, this cut into our Millaa Millaa travel time and sadly we had to spend the night in a place called Townsville.
 I honestly can’t remember the name of the campsite we pulled up to, but I do remember that it was a very strange place.
 Very strange indeed.
 The kind of place you see in horror movies, where nothing pleasant meets the eye…

 I may sound a bit harsh here, but really the possums are to blame for that.
-Possums are not a creature you encounter in England (thank goodness), but google image search and you will see what I mean – they’re essentially giant rats!
+Possums are not creatures you encounter in England (thank goodness), but google image search and you will see what I mean… They’re essentially giant rats!
 A few people have disagreed with me on this matter, but they really freak me out!
 Anyway, I digress.

 We drove away from the campsite happy to see the back of it.
 Topped off by the caretaker calling out “I hope the possums didn’t bother ya!”.
 Yeah, good one.

 We stopped off briefly at Mission Beach, which was unexpectedly deserted.
-I say unexpected, but it was rather in the middle of nowhere.
-It features in a few travel guides and was pretty stunning, so I thought it would be packed despite it being tricky to reach.
-The lack of tourist made it all the more enticing, and I would love to spend a day here.
+I say unexpected, but it is rather in the middle of nowhere.
+It features in a few travel guides and is pretty stunning, so I thought it would be packed despite it being tricky to reach.
+The lack of tourists made it all the more enticing, and I would love to spend a day here.
 But alas, we had a long way to go and a camping spot to find.